 - 1 in 16 men

-For every million people in the general population, 3,000 will experience a migraine each day.
+For every million people in the general population, 3,000 will experience an episode each day.
 These statistics also illuminate the important point that although migraines definitely affect women far more frequently, men and children also pay the price.

 What is the impact of migraines on daily life?